-The most used one is the red color made with the cochineal of the cactus plant.
-They dry the cochineal several days to make it into a powder and achieve the red color by putting it into the water.
-They can also use the blood of the cochineal to make their own red lipstick !
+The most used one is the red colour made with the cochineal of the cactus plant.
+They dry the cochineal several days to make it into a powder and achieve the red colour by putting it into the water.
+They can also use the blood of the cochineal to make their own red lipstick!

 They also use the chilca plant to make green colour, the copal tree for grey colour and the avocado plant to make different orange & brown colours.
 With many local plants, they can do a wide range of natural colours.

-Once the color is done, the weaver can form a ball thanks to this process below called Debanadera (picture above)
+Once the colour is done, the weaver can form a ball thanks to this process called Debanadera.

 Before weaving, they need to wrap the thread between each piece of wood of this table called Urdidor (picture below)